 Renowned Canadian baritone John Fanning made his Pacific Opera Victoria debut in 1988, as Figaro in The Barber of Seville.
 He returned in 1990 for the title role in Eugene Onegin and the Pirate King in The Pirates of Penzance.
-Other POV roles included Mercutio in Romeo and Juliet (1991), Germont in La traviata (1994), Marcello in La BohèmeI(1995), Escamillo in Carmen (1996), Zurga in The Pearlfishers (1996), and the title role in Rigoletto (1998).
-In 2011 he returns to the POV stage for the title role in Wagner's The Flying Dutchman.
+Other POV roles included Mercutio in Romeo and Juliet (1991), Germont in La traviata (1994), Marcello in La Bohème (1995), Escamillo in Carmen (1996), Zurga in The Pearlfishers (1996), and the title role in Rigoletto (1998).
+In 2011 he returned to the POV stage in his role debut as the Dutchman in Wagner's The Flying Dutchman.
 He follows this in October 2014 with another Wagner role – Wotan in Das Rheingold – which he performed for the first time in 2006, at the grand opening of the Canadian Opera Company's new opera house in Toronto, stepping into the role with just five days' notice.

 A Member of the Order of Canada, John Fanning holds a pre-eminent position among today's baritones.
 He is a veteran of ten seasons at the Metropolitan Opera, where his roles included John Plake in Sly, Count Almaviva in Le nozze di Figaro, The Father in Hänsel und Gretel, conducted by Sir Charles Mackerras, Mr. Astly in The Gambler, conducted by Valery Gergiev, Faninal in Der Rosenkavalier, and the Four Villains in Les Contes d’Hoffmann, conducted by James Levine.